TeYuanLiu/teyuanliu.github.io/content/blog/postgresql.md

 Each column has its own data type, and here is a list of the standard SQL data types.

--   int
--   smallint
+-   smallint (2 bytes)
+-   integer/int (4 bytes)
+-   bigint (8 bytes)
--   real
+-   real (4 bytes)
-    -   single precision floating-point number
+    -   single-precision floating-point number
--   double precision
+-   double precision (8 bytes)
+    -   double-precision floating-point number
--   char(N)
+-   char(N) (1 byte length metadata overhead + actual data length)
-    -   character string with a fixed length of N
+    -   string with a fixed length of N
+    -   padding with blank
+    -   Each character can use 1 to 4 bytes.
+    -   data size limit is 1 GB
--   varchar(N)
+-   varchar(N) (1 byte length metadata overhead + actual data length)
-    -   character string up to N characters in length
+    -   variable-length string up to N characters in length
+    -   Each character can use 1 to 4 bytes.
+    -   data size limit is 1 GB
+-   text
+    -   string with no length limit
+    -   Each character can use 1 to 4 bytes.
+    -   data size limit is 1 GB
+-   date (4 bytes)
--   date
+    -   date only
+-   time (8 bytes)
--   time
+    -   time of day only
--   timestamp
+-   timestamp (8 bytes)
+    -   date and time without time zone
+-   timestamptz (8 bytes)
+    -   date and time with time zone
--   interval
+-   interval (16 bytes)
+    -   3 fields of months, days, seconds

 #### SQL command